ck1125/gradle-android/readme.md

 * Packages the resource into `build/libs`
 * Assembles the application package into `build/libs`.

+Some other notes:
+* Uses `sourceSets.main.compileClasspath` as the compile classpath for each variant.
+Could potentially also include `sourceSets.$BuildType.compileClasspath` and `sourceSets.$ProductFlavor.compileClasspath` as well.
-Currently, the plugin signs all applications using the debug key.
+* Currently, the plugin signs all applications using the debug key.
+* No support for building test applications.
+* No support for building library projects.
+* No support for running ProGuard.